Weed: Positive impacts

+Ecological role

+As pioneer species, weeds begin the process of ecological succession after a disturbance event.
+The rapid, aggressive growth of weeds rapidly prevents erosion in newly exposed bare soil, and has substantially slowed topsoil loss due to anthropogenic disturbances.

+In climate change adaptation

+It has been suggested that weeds, with their aggressive ability to adapt, could provide humans with vital tools and knowledge for climate change adaptation.
+Some researchers argue that researching weed species could offer valuable insights for crop breeding, or that weeds themselves hold potential as hardy, climate-change-resistant crops.
+Adaptable weeds could also be a source of transgenic genes which could confer useful traits upon crops.

+Weed species have been used in the restoration of land in Australia using a method called natural sequence farming.
+This method allows non-native weeds to stabilize and restore degraded areas where native species are not yet capable of regenerating themselves.

 Weeds as adaptable species

 An alternate definition often used by biologists is any species, not just plants, that can quickly adapt to any environment.
 Some traits of weedy species are the ability to reproduce quickly, disperse widely, live in a variety of habitats, establish a population in strange places, succeed in disturbed ecosystems and resist eradication once established.
 Such species often do well in human-dominated environments as other species are not able to adapt.
 Common examples include the common pigeon, brown rat and the raccoon.
 Other weedy species have been able to expand their range without actually living in human environments, as human activity has damaged the ecosystems of other species.
 These include the coyote, the white-tailed deer and the brown headed cowbird.

 In response to the idea that humans may face extinction due to environmental degradation, paleontologist David Jablonsky counters by arguing that humans are a weed species.
 Like other weedy species, humans are widely dispersed in a wide variety of environments, and are highly unlikely to go extinct no matter how much damage the environment faces.